PVSSLR/RAJ/2_Experience.md

   Finally, rafting in holy ganga river was an once in a life time experience and swimming in ganga in different degrees of rough water has made me realized how magnificant is mother nature.

- 2.<b> Teaching students in Jet Aerospace Aviation Research Center </b>
+ <b>2.Teaching students in Jet Aerospace Aviation Research Center </b>

- <img class="image" src="images/rot.JPG.jpg" width="700" height="400" alt="Ini gambar">

  As an Research project executive in Jet Aerospace Aviation Research Center.
 I got an oppurtunity to teach and guide undergraduate students in the field of Aerospace.
 I have taught topics such as microcontrollers, sensors, electronics, programming languages and remote sensing during that time.
 I understood that teaching is a two way thing.
 The best way to gain knowledge is to teach someone.

+ <img class="image" src="images/rot.JPG.jpg" width="700" height="400" alt="Ini gambar">